ChrisPachulski/jira_airflow_generator/README.md

 This repository demonstrates a streamlined approach to automatically generate Airflow DAG configurations from Jira tickets.
 It pulls custom data fields from Jira API, parses scheduling information, builds SQL statements dynamically, and outputs:

-A JSON config (to be included in an Airflow DAG).
+A JSON config (to be included in an Airflow DAG).\n
 A sample CSV report representing what the DAG would produce.

 --------------------------------------------------------------------------------